 There’s no better way to celebrate ladies night than with a bottle of wine and some tasty snacks.
-Lauren, from Climbing Grier Mountain, shows us how to put together the perfect wine tasting party with Harry & David wines and gourmet appetizers.
+Lauren, from The Curious Plate, shows us how to put together the perfect wine tasting party with Harry & David wines and gourmet appetizers.
 So, go ahead and call a few friends over, open a bottle, and unwind!

 Wine, cheese, and catching up with friends.
 What more could a girl want?

 How about having all three of those things in the comfort of your own home?
 Hosting friends offers an opportunity to connect and catch up.
 Everyone is either running to the next event or family activity and rarely do we have time to sit and just be.

 One of the best ways to gather the gaggle and connect is to host a Wine Tasting Party!
 Now, I am a firm believer that simplicity is key when it comes to providing food and drink.
 That’s why Harry & David makes entertaining a breeze.